luluse/learning-journal/README.md

 ### Heading 3

 ### Growth Mindset
--This is my first reminder
+- This is my first reminder
--This is my second reminder
+- This is my second reminder